wkeeling/selenium-wire/README.rst

     # Requests to https://server.com/some/path will have their responses mocked

 *Have any other examples you think could be useful?
-Feel free to submit a PR :)*
+Feel free to submit a PR.*

 Unset an interceptor
 --------------------